 Use of Dyscalculia checklist

-Dyscalculia checklist is an important activity that allows teachers to make an informal assessment of a child suffering from this disorder.
-It is made with an aim to tabulate the most common attributes of a dyscalculic behavior in a child.
+The Dyscalculia checklist is an important activity that allows teachers to make an informal assessment of a child suffering from this disorder.
+It is made with the aim to tabulate the most common attributes of dyscalculic behavior in a child.

 In some assessment procedures, the items in the dyscalculia checklist are given a corresponding weight ranging from 0 to 5.
-All the items of the dyscalculia checklist are ranked on this scale.
-Though there is no such terms as less dyscalculic or more dyscalculic, still the higher score tells about the severity of disorder the child is facing.
+All the items on the dyscalculia checklist are ranked on this scale.
+Though there are no such terms as less dyscalculic or more dyscalculic, the higher score tells about the severity of the disorder the child is facing.
 According to the results of this assessment, the teaching procedure or plan is chalked out.

-Dyscalculia is a permanent learning deficiency caused due to defective neurological structure of number learning part of the brain.
+Dyscalculia is a permanent learning deficiency caused by to defective neurological structure of the number learning part of the brain.
 To help the student cope with this, it is better to teach alternative ways to compute and perform mathematical operations.
-The Dyscalculia checklist offers a reliable source of ascertaining the kind of activity plan that will benefit the students in the best possible manner.
+The Dyscalculia checklist offers a reliable source for ascertaining the kind of activity plan that will benefit the students in the best possible manner.